Jerkiller/Appunti-Esami-Azure-Ita/appunti-six-sigma-yellow-belt.md

 * SIPOC or COPIS - scheme to map the process / diagram Supplier Input Process Output Customer
   * to avoid "scope creep": uncontrolled expansion of requirements and growth in scope
 * Value Stream Map - 3 kinds: Current Ideal and Future states
+  * value stream = sequence of all items, events, people for a result
   * Swim lanes - VSM where material moves between departments
   * what to include? every subprocess has boxes with data, include times, waiting times, resources, quality metrics, arrows, inventory supplies
   * add stars for kanban bursts (initiatives)